Fevol/obsidian-typings/README.md

 ### `obsidian-typings` additional interfaces

-You can access the additional interfaces added by this package using:
+Additional interfaces added by this package (which do not exist in the official API), can be imported using:

 ```ts
 import { InternalPlugins } from "obsidian-typings";